zub2/somfy-tools/README.md

 ## Tests

 There are also some tests in the directory `test`.
 They can be run either via the build system (e.g. `make test`) or by running the executable `tests` directly.

+## Links

+This is not the only piece of software that can be used for the task.
+But finding other useful projects is, in my opinion, difficult because they are mostly obscure.
+Anyway here are some links I've found:

+* [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU)'s [Somfy module](https://nodemcu.readthedocs.io/en/master/en/modules/somfy/) - It seems the NodeMCU (an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) with [custom firmware](http://nodemcu.com/index_en.html)) contains a module that can send Somfy RTS commands via a GPIO-connected OOK transmitter.
+I found this via [NodeMCU-Somfy](https://github.com/StryKaizer/NodeMCU-Somfy) which adds a web interface on top of it.
+* [Somfy-Remote](https://github.com/Nickduino/Somfy_Remote) - An Arduino Sketch that can send a Somfy RTS frame via a GPIO-connected OOK transmitter.
+(NodeMCU's somfy module mentions it's based on this)
+* [OpenHAB](http://www.openhab.org/) has binding to [RFXCOM devices](https://docs.openhab.org/addons/bindings/rfxcom1/readme.html).
+With the
+[RFXtrx433E](http://www.rfxcom.com/RFXtrx433E-USB-43392MHz-Transceiver/en) and the binding you can send Somfy RTS frames.
+* [henrythasler/sdr](https://github.com/henrythasler/sdr) - A collection of tools related to SDR, [Somfy RTS receiver and transmitter](https://github.com/henrythasler/sdr/tree/master/somfy) are included.
+Also contains some useful RF intro documents.

+There are also some interesting devices:

+* [RFXtrx433E](http://www.rfxcom.com/RFXtrx433E-USB-43392MHz-Transceiver/en) which I discovered via the [OpenHAB binding](https://docs.openhab.org/addons/bindings/rfxcom1/readme.html).
+It connects via USB, so you can connect it to any PC and you don't have to worry about timing, the device handles that.
+It also has a transmitter at the correct frequency for Somfy RTS (433.42 MHz).
+It presents itself as a serial device so communicating with it is also easy.
+But it's not cheap and as far as I can tell it can't receive Somfy RTS frames.
+* [RFM69HCW](http://www.hoperf.com/rf_transceiver/modules/RFM69HCW.html) (used by [henrythasler/sdr Somfy RTS receiver and transmitter](https://github.com/henrythasler/sdr/tree/master/somfy)) - It connects via [SPI](https://cs.wikipedia.org/wiki/Serial_Peripheral_Interface) and seems to have [many features](http://www.hoperf.com/upload/rf/RFM69HCW-V1.1.pdf).